bet4a/d3wiki/Upgrading-to-3.0.md

 });
 ```

+If an error occurs loading the resource, you can use the error argument to diagnose the problem, to retry, or to inform the user.
+Examples of errors include network issues (such as being offline), or missing files (404) or unavailable servers (503).

-The reason for this change is two-fold.
-First, it adopts the standard {error, result} asynchronous callback convention established by Node.js which makes it familiar to JavaScript developers.
-Better yet, it means you can use helpers for asynchronous JavaScript, such as [Queue.js](https://github.com/mbostock/queue).
-For example, say you wanted to load two resources for a map visualization, a GeoJSON file "us-states.json" and a data file "us-state-populations.tsv".
-In 2.x, you probably would have loaded these serially by nesting callbacks:
+This change adopts the standard {error, result} asynchronous callback convention established by Node.js which makes it familiar to JavaScript developers.
+Better yet, it means you can now use helpers for asynchronous JavaScript, such as [Queue.js](https://github.com/mbostock/queue).
+For example, if you wanted to load multiple resources in 2.x, you probably would have loaded them serially by nesting callbacks:

 ```js
 d3.json("us-states.json", function(states) {